samsonjs/samhuri.net/public/posts/2007/10/gtkpod-in-gutsy-got-you-groaning.md

  * libmp4v2-0
  * libmp4v2-dev

 Download those 4 .deb files and install them.
-You can ignore any advise to use an older version in the official repo.
+You can ignore any advice to use an older version in the official repo.
 Once you have those installed, download and build the latest version of gtkpod from their <a href="http://sourceforge.net/svn/?group_id=67873">Subversion repo</a>.

 Now that you know what to do I'll give you what you probably wanted at the beginning.
 As long as you have wget, subversion, and use a Bourne-like shell this should work for you.